serhatgktp/amorr/doc/sprint4/PB.md

 Updated weight of user story: 13

-### As a customer, I would like to be able to rate a service that I had so that other customers can know better about the quality of service of the corresponding service provider
+### As a service provider, I want to be able to view all reviews I have received including the message and rating of each review so I know how to improve my service

-- Customers are able to rate a service out of 5 stars and post text alongside this rating
-- Written reviews should be able to be seen by other customers and the service provider
+- The list of reviews should appear under the service provider’s profile on both the customer and service provider’s side.

 Tasks:
-- The number of stars to give for rating and a textbox for body message
-- Sending POST request for rating and message
+- Individual review cards: show pfp, name of customer, ratings, date, review text
+- All reviews under service provider profile page
-- Sending GET request for SP name
+- Sending GET request for service provider’s reviews
-- Flask API POST request for storing the rating, message, date of review
-- Flask API GET request to get SP name
+- Flask API GET request to get service provider’s reviews

 Updated weight of user story: 13